Binding, packing, tucking & padding

 This is the smoothest-looking option.
 Some people prefer to tuck their testes inside of themselves.
 The goal here is to gently push the testes into the inguinal canals (the tube at the top of each testicle).

-• Step 1: Wrap the penis in tissue or a piece of soft, thin cotton.
+1. Wrap the penis in tissue or a piece of soft, thin cotton.

-• Step 2: There is an opening to the inguinal canal A tube-like passage in the groin where some people push their testicles when tucking. at the base of each testicle.
+2. There is an opening to the inguinal canal A tube-like passage in the groin where some people push their testicles when tucking. at the base of each testicle.
 The opening has about the same diameter as a finger, though it can stretch.
 Using two or three fingers, gently lift each testicle up into the scrotum and through the corresponding inguinal ring.

-• Go slowly and trust your body.
+• Go slow and trust your body.
 This process can take time.
 You can do one testicle at a time or both at the same time.
 Some people find it helpful to get in a tub of cold water before tucking.

 The effects of tucking